davidh38/german-bank-csv-to-ledger-cli/README.md

 ## Requirements/User stories

-- The german bank .csv file has to be cut first at the *Buchungstag* line and the last line which shows the *Kontoumsaetze* has to be cut off in order to only use the transactions.
+- The german bank .csv file has to be cut first at the *booking date* line and the last line which shows the *Kontoumsaetze* has to be cut off in order to only use the transactions.
 - The program distingiushes between three types of transactions:
     1. recipient is present in the **Aufftraggeber** field
     2. recipient is present in the **Betreff** and the **Aufftraggeber** is empty